Kommerce was founded by Harveen Narulla, Karen Teoh and Dustin Lau in response to the large and persistent gap in trade finance in Africa.

 Trade is a key lever for people in Africa to improve incomes and achieve prosperity.

-Kommerce deploys blockchain, cryptocurrency and data analysis to empower African businesses to access capital markets - and for capital markets to safely and efficiently finance African businesses.
+Kommerce deploys blockchain and data analysis to empower African businesses to access capital markets - and for capital markets to safely and efficiently finance African businesses.

 Harveen is an entrepreneur.
 After an early career as a lawyer with top-tier firms in Singapore, he spent a decade in various lead roles in technology ventures.